 Town Hall Meeting

-Good evening.
-I want to thank you for coming to our second Town Hall meeting of 2012.
-These meetings allow us to provide you with updates from the embassy, American citizen services and the security environment in Burundi.
+Thank you for coming to our first Town Hall meeting of the year.
+At these meetings we provide you updates on the embassy, American citizen services and the security environment in Burundi.
 It is also a great way to meet other Americans that are living and working here in Burundi and share other types of information that we know is vital to U.S. Citizens overseas -- like the quality of local schools and hospitals, or where to find the best hamburger.
 This is my first Town Hall meeting and I look forward to meeting regularly with the American Citizen community and to getting to know you better.
 If there is something else you’d like to talk about, please let us know during the question period later in the program.